By Charles Morgan and Hubert Walker for CoinWeek….

 Most Americans, desperate to see the country’s financial crisis come to an end, complied with the order.
 Some challenged the validity of Executive Order 6102, but nobody was able to change the end result.
 Within a few years nearly all of the Nation’s gold coins, bullion, and Gold Certificates were out of private hands and under government control.
 A Time Magazine article dated November 27, 1933, noted the only prosecution of a United States citizen for failure to surrender gold.
 The prosecution failed, but the court upheld the Government’s right of seizure.

-It would be thirty years before a second prosecution so publicly threatened to take place.
+It would be 30 years before a second prosecution so publicly threatened to take place.

 Payable on Demand